Graduate School of Operational and Information Sciences (GSOIS)

 Calculus Review (pdf)

-Seats not filled by active duty Navy and Marine Corps officers will be made available for open enrollment to other uniformed officers, Department of the Navy and other federal government civilians, and defense contractor civilians under the sponsorship of their organization.
-The open enrollment tuition for military and government employees is $2,250 per course.
-The open enrollment tuition for defense contractor civilians is $2,400 per course.
+Seats not filled by active duty Navy and Marine Corps officers will be made available for open enrollment to other uniformed officers, Department of the Navy and other federal government civilians, and defense contractor civilians under tuition sponsorship by their organization or agency.
+The open enrollment tuition for other service military, government civilians, and defense contractors is $2,250 per course.
 Students are required to purchase their own textbooks.
-For questions about funding transfers, contact Mary Anne Egan, CED3 Administrative Officer at CED3Bursar@nps.edu.
+NPS is required to have a Support Agreement (DoN Form 7600A or DD1144) in place with each government funding sponsor prior to acceptance of funding documents.
+For questions about funding transfers and tuition due dates, or to inquire if a Support Agreement is already in place, contact Mary Anne Egan, CED3 Administrative Officer at email@example.com.

 For additional information specific to the program, please email the Program Director at MSADegProg@nps.edu.